Skip to Main Content

 No, the "Shared with me" items do not count towards your Google Drive storage quota.

 When Google indicates that you've used, let's say, 4.3 GB of Drive space, you may assume that this includes all files in your account.
-But this number actually includes only the files in "My Drive."
+But this number includes only the files in "My Drive."
 Shared files are stored in your collaborators' Drives and do not take up space in your account.

 Storage used in My Drive